ILLalev22/ILLalev22-my-first-repo/README.md

 ---

 ## About the Project
 NorthCode is a C++ program that analyzes sentence structure.
-It aims to be simple, helpful, and easy to use.
+It is designed to be simple, helpful, and easy to use.

 ---

 ## Core Functionality
 - **Real-Time Analysis**: Type a sentence and see instant insights.
-- **Theme Selection**: Switch between dark and light styles.
+- **Theme Selection**: Switch between dark and light themes.
 - **Font Customization**: Adjust text size to your preference.
 - **Save & Load Sessions**: Keep track of previous analyses.
 - **Clean Interface**: Uses a semi-transparent background for a professional look.